 VOS = Vintage Original Spec

 In short, a line of Gibson Custom Shop reissue guitars built to the exact specs of vintage guitars.
-Therefore, the finish, hardware, and plastic parts of the guitar may be aged as part of the VOS treatment.
+Therefore, the guitar’s finish, hardware, and plastic parts may be aged as part of the VOS treatment.

 Waxed pickups

-A guitar pickup is dipped (or “potted”) in wax during manufacture to prevent microphonic feedback, which is caused by undesired vibrations traveling from the guitar body to the pickup.
-So, except for BurstBucker Type 1 and Type 2, historically authentic copies of “Patent Applied For” pickups featured in early Les Paul and SG models, used on all Gibson pickups.
+A guitar pickup is dipped (or “potted”) in wax during manufacture to prevent microphonic feedback caused by undesired vibrations traveling from the guitar body to the pickup.
+So, except for BurstBucker Type 1 and Type 2, historically authentic copies of “Patent Applied For” pickups featured in early Les Paul and SG models used on all Gibson pickups.
 Pickup “Patent Applied For”

 Wide frets